 Handling Secured Debts in a Bankruptcy Case

 Secured debt is debt for which you pledged collateral, like a car or a house.
-If you owe past due car or house payments when you file bankruptcy, it is important to understand that bankruptcy does not give you a free ride on your secured debt.
-If you want to keep the collateral, you have to pay the lender at least what the collateral is worth, regardless of whether you file a Chapter 7 straight bankruptcy, a Chapter 13 payment plan case or a Chapter 11 reorganization.
+If you owe past-due car or house payments when you file bankruptcy, it is important to understand that bankruptcy does not give you a free ride on your secured debt.
+If you want to keep the collateral, you have to pay the lender at least what the collateral is worth, regardless of whether you file a Chapter 7 straight bankruptcy, a Chapter 13 payment plan case, or a Chapter 11 reorganization.

-In a Chapter 13 case, you will continue to make payments on your secured debt either as a part of the payment you make through the court or directly to the creditor.
+In a Chapter 13 case, you continue to make payments on your secured debt either as a part of the payment you make through the court or directly to the creditor.

 Getting Around the Automatic Stay

-Catch-up Agreements and "Drop Dead" Clauses
+Catch-Up Agreements and Drop-Dead Clauses